 University of Amsterdam

-Elvira Kulieva is a PhD candidate at the University of Freiburg.
-She works as a research fellow at the Global Qur’an Project, where she is focusing on modern Qur’an translations produced by diverse Muslim communities following the dissolution of the USSR.
-Previously, she conducted research on contemporary Sufism.
-She has published several articles.
+Elvira Kulieva is a PhD candidate involved in the Global Qur’an Project at the University of Freiburg, where she is focusing on her dissertation about modern Qur’an translations produced by diverse Muslim communities following the dissolution of the USSR.
+Previously, she conducted research on contemporary Sufism and published several papers.

 Mykhaylo Yakubovych obtained his PhD in 2011 from The National University of Ostroh Academy with a study on interreligous relations in medieval Sunni traditionalism.
 Currently a member of the research team on the ERC-funded project ‘GloQur—The Global Qur’an’ (University of Freiburg, Germany), he studies Qur’an translations produced by international institutions and publishers, with a focus on Central Asian and Eastern European languages.
 He is the author of an annotated translation of the Qur’an into Ukrainian (first published in 2013), along with several books and translations from Arabic, and many research articles published in academic journals from the UK, Turkey, Saudi Arabia, and Australia.
 Yakubovych has conducted several academic projects on the Islamic manuscript heritage, including the post-classical intellectual history of the Crimean Khanate (at the Institute for Advanced Study, Princeton University, USA) and sixteenth-seventeenth century Qur’an interpretations produced by Lithuanian Tatars (at Nicolaus Copernicus University, Poland).
 Her most recent monograph is entitled The Kingdom and the Qur'an: Translating the Holy Book of Islam in Saudi Arabia (Cambridge: Open Book Publishers, 2024).